comorment/containers/docs/containers/hello.md

 ## Description

-You may use ``hello.sif`` container to familirize yourself with Singularity (https://sylabs.io/docs/), and the way it works on your secure HPC environment (TSD, Bianca, Computerome, or similar).
+You may use ``hello.sif`` container to familiarize yourself with Apptainer (https://apptainer.org) or Singularity (https://sylabs.io/singularity/), and the way it works on your secure HPC environment (TSD, Bianca, Computerome, or similar).
-This singularity container is indented as a demo.
+This container is indented as a demo.
 It only contains Plink 1.9 (http://zzz.bwh.harvard.edu/plink/) software.

 ## Getting Started

-* Download ``hello.sif`` from [here](https://github.com/comorment/containers/tree/main/singularity)
+* Download ``hello.sif`` as described in the [INSTALL](./../../INSTALL) instructions
 * Download ``chr21.[bed,bim,fam]`` files from [here](https://github.com/comorment/containers/tree/main/reference/hapgen)
 * Import these files to your secure HPC environment
-* Run ``singularity exec --no-home hello.sif plink --help``, to validate that you can run singularity.
+* Run ``apptainer exec --no-home hello.sif plink --help``, to validate that you can run singularity.
 This command is expected to produce the standard plink help message, starting like this:
   ```
   PLINK v1.90b6.18 64-bit (16 Jun 2020)          www.cog-genomics.org/plink/1.9/
   (C) 2005-2020 Shaun Purcell, Christopher Chang   GNU General Public License v3
   ```

-## Helpful links to singularity documentation
+## Helpful links to Singularity documentation

-It's good idea to familiraze with basics of the singularity, such as these:
+It's good idea to familiraze with basics of the Singularity/Apptainer, such as these:

 * ["singularity shell" options](https://sylabs.io/guides/3.2/user-guide/cli/singularity_shell.html#options)
 * [Bind paths and mounts](https://sylabs.io/guides/3.2/user-guide/bind_paths_and_mounts.html).

 ## Installing Docker and Singularity on your local machine

-While you're getting up to speed with singularity, it might be reasonable to have it install on your local machine (laptop or desktop), and try out containers locally before importing them to your HPC environment.
+While you're getting up to speed with Singularity, it might be reasonable to have it install on your local machine (laptop or desktop), and try out containers locally before importing them to your HPC environment.

-To install singularity on Ubuntu follow steps described here: https://sylabs.io/guides/3.7/user-guide/quick_start.html Note that ``sudo apt-get`` can give only a very old version of singularity, which isn't sufficient.
+To install Singularity on Ubuntu follow steps described here: https://sylabs.io/guides/3.7/user-guide/quick_start.html Note that ``sudo apt-get`` can give only a very old version of Singularity, which isn't sufficient.
-Therefore it's best to build singularity locally.
-Note that singularity depends on GO, so it must be installed first.
+Therefore it's best to build Singularity locally.
+Note that Singularity depends on GO, so it must be installed first.
 If you discovered more speciifc instructions, please submit an issue or pull request to update this documentation.

-## Mapping your data to singularity containers
+## Mapping your data to Singularity containers

-There are several ways to give singularity container access to your data.
+There are several ways to give Singularity container access to your data.
 Here are few examples:

 1. ``singularity exec --home $PWD:/home hello.sif plink --bfile chr21 --freq --out chr21`` -
    this command will map your current folder (`$PWD`) into ``/home`` folder within container, and set it as active working directory.